ADETOLAADEBANJI/HR-Analysis-project-/README.md

 - It can be observed that in 2022,the maximun hire were made in July with 36 employees as  manager, technical support and analyst  in the departments as follows; adobe -15, facebook- 9, intuit-12 .
 Followed by a large percentage of hire in June with 33 employees and also in December.
 The highest job satisfaction was recorded in September 2022 with 100%. followed by  July with 97% and then April with 92%.

+- So also in 2023, the highest hire were made in Febuary in all Departments and taking all job titles with a total of 51 employees, followed by January which employment were made in all Departments and taking all job titles with a total of 44 employees.
+September has the smallest rate of hire with 9 employees.

 ### Dashboard